 Mariko Hori Tanaka and Nicholas Johnson convened the meeting in Belgrade 2018.

-The next meeting will be held in Shanghai in July 2019, where the focus will be on urbanism and Beckett in international performance cultures.
+The next meeting will be held in Galway in July 2020, where the focus will be on theatre ecologies and Beckett in international performance cultures.

 Call for Papers Samuel Beckett Working Group 'Theatre and Migration in Beckett', Belgrade, Serbia 9-13 July, 201801 December, 2017 by Mariko Tanaka | 0 comments